MrMattBusby/MrMattBusby.github.io/index.md

 ## Objective

-Apply 17 years of **technical leadership** expertise to drive innovation in complex **systems engineering**, **product development**, and **digital engineering**.
+Apply 17 years of **technical leadership** expertise to drive innovation in complex **systems & software engineering**, **product development**, and **digital engineering**.
 Seeking to leverage proven success in systems architecture, cross-functional team management, and full lifecycle delivery to advance next-generation solutions and organizational objectives.

 ## Professional Experience